Ritalin & Adderall

 Will Ritalin or Adderall Show Up On a Drug Test?

-Many who have found themselves subject to a drug screening have been concerned if stimulants would show a positive read on a drug test.
+Many who have found themselves subject to a drug screening are concerned if stimulants would show a positive read on a drug test.
 Because a large portion of the population is prescribed stimulant medication for conditions like narcolepsy, depression, and adult attention disorders, this is a reasonable concern.

 Will Adderall Be Detected?